Goat Island (Port Jackson): History post World War II

 During the 1940s and 1950s construction of wharf, storage and shipyard facilities were carried out.
 The island was also a popular centre of social activities such as tennis and dances during this time.

 The Maritime Services Board finally relinquished control of the island and in 1995, and in May 1994 administrative control of Goat Island was transferred to the NSW National Parks & Wildlife Service (NPWS) for incorporation into Sydney Harbour National Park.
 The sub-district office of the NPWS Sydney Harbour Islands is now located on Goat Island.

 In October 2016, the state government announced its intention to return the island to Aboriginal hands.
 Premier Mike Baird said "Goat Island has enormous cultural heritage significance for Aboriginal people.
 We are committed to ensuring Aboriginal leadership in management and decision-making for the sustainable use of Goat Island."
 The government has taken its first steps to transfer management and ownership of the island to its traditional owners.
 The Premier will establish a working group to investigate means of transferring management while continuing existing operations on the island, protecting its heritage and maintaining public access.
 Former Prime Minister Paul Keating has long campaigned for the island's return.
 Former state MP Linda Burney's last question to Parliament before she left for federal politics was about returning ownership of the island.
 Minister for Aboriginal Affairs Leslie Williams said "future opportunities (included) increasing public access and sharing cultural experiences".
 On 29 May 2022, the NSW Government announced that Goat Island would be returned to Aboriginal ownership within four years.
 Prior to this, $42 million is to be spent on the island's restoration, including repairs to seawalls and buildings as well as upgrades to the wharf, access and services, and the removal of asbestos.

 Description

 Goat Island is located in Sydney Harbour, west of the Harbour Bridge between McMahons Point and Balmain.
 Goat Island is a prominent island in Sydney Harbour.
 There is little vegetation on the island.

 Condition

 By December 2000, the condition of fabric varied from good to poor.
 Some of the metal in roofs and cranes such as the hammerhead crane were rusting.
-White ants had attacked some of the timber structures.
+Termites had attacked some of the timber structures.
 The archaeological potential of Goat Island is high.
 The integrity and intactness is high.
 The structures retain enough of their original fabric to enable their form, function and interrelationships to be easily read and understood.